-Under Dr. William Carroll, president from 1995 until the present, the school took the name Benedictine University.
+In 1996, the school took the name Benedictine University.
 Branch campuses have been added in Springfield, IL, and Mesa, AZ, and the overall enrollment has increased to more than ten thousand students.

 Through all this growth and development, the monks of St. Procopius Abbey have remained the religious sponsors of Benedictine University.
 Abbot Austin Murphy serves as the school’s chancellor, and he and other monks are involved in its operations.
 For more information, see the university’s website: www.ben.edu.